Izaak Godijn: Work

 Izaak Godijn collaborated with Abraham Godijn on the frescos which Count von Sternberg commissioned to be painted in the main room of the Troja Castle.
 The paintings are considered to be among the best examples of Baroque fresco painting in Northern Europe.
 The frescos use illusionist effects and narrate in a triumphalist way the history of the Habsburg Dynasty.
 The design follows the Baroque schema of architectural symbolism whereby the ceiling depicts the celestial world and the walls the terrestrial world.
 The ceiling is decorated with celestial beings that were said to protect the Habsburg territories.
 Underneath the curved surfaces below the ceiling, angels and putti are floating before trompe-l'œil architecture showing scenes from Habsburg history.
 The walls depict the terrestrial world with one of the scenes on the shorter walls celebrating the victory of Leopold I, Holy Roman Emperor over the Turks.
 In one scene we see the trompe-l'œil effect of a Turk falling down with his arms outstretched while his shadow is reflected on the painting (see illustration).
 The longer wall holds statues or busts of the Habsburg rulers in grisaille.
-The fresco programme achieved a sophisticated and complex synthesis of fictionalist painting of architecture and lively figural scenes.
+The fresco programme achieved a sophisticated and complex synthesis of a fictionalist painting of architecture and lively figural scenes.
 The exact contribution of Izaak to this decorative program has yet to be clarified.

 As Izaak's participation in the paintings in the castle of Troja is not documented, he is now mainly recognised for his introduction of the hunting still life into Bohemia.
 It is possible that Abraham Goddijn also played a role in this introduction of the Netherlandish type of hunting trophy images.
 Izaak is known to have painted many images of hunting trophies for the noble families von Sternberg, Czernin and Kolowrat.
 Representative of his work in this genre is the extensive collection in the Kolowrat Gallery (Rychnov nad Kněžnou Castle).
 His hunting pieces drew inspiration from the works of Frans Snyders in their sumptuousness and decorative aspect and from those of Jacobus Victors and Melchior de Hondecoeter in their overall conception and use of the landscape.
 In the Flemish tradition he created a dramatic effect in his hunting pieces.
 He continued the late Baroque's use of dramatic composition and lighting.
 In his compositions he placed the brightly illuminated prey in front of a gloomy landscape or a dark kitchen interior.